This is a sponsored conversation written by me on behalf of BUSH’S® Beans. The opinions and text are all mine.

 Add in all of the cheeses and mix over low heat until melted.

-Pour in the tomatoes, beans, red onion, green onions, jalapeño and cilantro and mix until combined.
+Pour in the tomatoes, beans, red onion, green onions, jalapeño, cooked bacon and cilantro and mix until combined.

 Transfer the pan to the oven and cook for 10 minutes or until hot and slightly browned on top.